thatslifescience/github_dev/pages/authors/emelzer.md

 ![Emily S. Melzer]({{ site.url }}/images/melzer-01.jpg)

-Research Area: Host-microbe interaction
+Research Area: Bacterial cell morphology and physiology

-I am interested in host-microbe interaction, in the form of human and animal pathogenesis as well as normal flora in the human body and roles microbes play in our diet.
-I would love to apply microbiological discoveries to improve the lives of humans and animals alike.
-In my spare time I also have fun with microbiology in the kitchen - I get microbes to make sourdough and vegan yogurt and cheese!
-I am also TLS treasurer.
+Microbes can be fabulous - so tiny, yet so efficient!
+I currently use super fancy microscopes to study how a group of bacteria called mycobacteria grow, create and maintain their shape, as well as how they protect themselves in hostile environments.
+These are all important things to know, since this group includes the species Mycobacterium tuberculosis, which causes the deadly disease tuberculosis.

+On a more general level, I am interested in how we can use microbes to do things for us - anything from cleaning up oil spills in the ocean to engineering them to produce milk for us to replace livestock.

+My love of microbiology extends to the kitchen as well, where I use microbes to make sourdough bread, vegan cheese and yogurt, and more!

 {% assign index = true %}
 {% for post in site.posts %}